 Managing Uncertainty

-The past year brought unprecedented chaos to the retail industry.
+The past year has brought unprecedented chaos.
 Supply chains were disrupted, policy changes created volatility, and consumer confidence wavered in ways even sophisticated forecasts struggled to predict.
-No surprise that many solution providers showcased new tools designed to help retailers navigate uncertainty through modeling and improved forecasting.
-That said, these models are ineffective without a geographic lens.
+Many solution providers showcased new tools designed to help retailers navigate uncertainty through modeling and improved forecasting.

+But these models are ineffective without a geographic lens.
 Tariffs, supply disruptions, and demand shifts don’t impact all markets equally.

-Retailers need to model how different scenarios play out across their store networks, trade areas, and supply chain footprints—understanding where they’re most vulnerable and where they’re most resilient.
+Retailers need to model how different scenarios play out across their store networks, trade areas, and supply chain footprints.

 Retail Media Networks: A Story Still Being Written

 But we’re early.
-In-store media is a tiny fraction of retail media spend, even though the physical store audience dwarfs digital.
+In-store media is a tiny fraction of retail media spend, even though the physical store audience dwarfs the digital.
 Massive revenue is sitting on the table.

-Wrapping Up the Big Show
+Wrapping Up

-Strip away the Agentic AI signage and vendor pitches, and the themes come through clearly: localization, frictionless commerce, operational precision, managing uncertainty, and retail media networks.
+Strip away the agentic AI signage and vendor pitches, and the themes come through clearly: localization, frictionless commerce, operational precision, managing uncertainty, and retail media networks.
 Every one of these trends has a critical spatial component at its core.